vinayaksh42/GSoC-2021-Project-Report/README.md

 - Adding more props like [skew](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform#skewx)
 - More tests for checking component attributes after applying multiple props
 - Creating a component in which the user can pass SVG and utilise the prop customization provided by eos-icons
+- Adding a new section to [EOS Icons website - docs](https://eos-icons.com/docs) for guiding the user with installation and usage process.

 ## Thank you
 The past few months have been no less than magical!
 I had a lot of fun and learned a lot over this time duration all because of the endless support of my awesome mentors.
 Google Summer of Code with the EOS community was by far the best experience.
 The guidance provided for setting up my development enviroment in a more proficient way to helping me solve complicated will surely help me in becoming a better developer.
 Will keep on contributing to EOS 💖